-Travel with your dog can be a great experience with some thoughtful pre-planning.
-Just the mention of the words car, go or bye-bye and many dogs are running to the door and ready to go.
+Travel with your dog by car can be a great experience with some thoughtful pre-planning.
+Just the mention of the

 Many of us cannot bear to leave our canine family members at home when we vacation.
 But, while they may be ready to take off at the drop of a bone, we need to take time for a little planning.
 It can make the difference between a vacation delight and a vacation disaster.

 Whether you are planning a short get-a-way or a full-fledged vacation, it is important to gather the right equipment and documents to help assure a happy, safe and fun trip when you travel with your dog.